Find out about the top features in Alpha

 Half a Century of Progress in Antenatal Screening for Down's Syndrome

-Professor Sir Nicholas Wald FRS FRCP (Managing Director of Logical Medical Systems and Professor of Environmental and Preventive Medicine, Wolfson Institute of Preventive Medicine, Queen Mary University of London) presents a talk on "Half a Century of Progress in Antenatal Screening for Down's Syndrome".
+Professor Sir Nicholas Wald FRS FRCP (Managing Director of Logical Medical Systems and Honorary Professor of Preventive Medicine, University College London) presents a talk on "Half a Century of Progress in Antenatal Screening for Down's Syndrome".

 Click here to view the talk.